Which school do you want to support?

 A 2013 PACE/Rossier survey of California voters found significant popular support for this idea: "when asked what would have the most positive impact on public schools, the top answer was "removing bad teachers from the classroom" (43 percent), followed by "more involvement from parents" (33 percent), and "more money for school districts and schools" (25 percent)."
 Part of what makes this idea difficult is that it implies certainty about who, exactly, falls in that list of worst teachers.
 Test scores are generally lowest in places where poverty is greatest, and it can be challenging to untangle effectiveness from circumstance.

 "Value added" analysis attempts to isolate the difference that a teacher makes in students' success, distinct from other influences.
 Value-added analysis statistically examines whether students are scoring as expected, given their circumstances, or differently.
 Over time, if a teacher's students tend to come out of their classes with more improvement in their scores than the model predicts, the teacher might be doing something worth celebrating.
 Of course, the reverse is also true.

 Surveys of voters, parents and teachers tend to agree that the system is failing to take action when teachers are ineffective; inaction on this issue became one of the core arguments in the 2014 case Vergara vs. California.

 How can anyone become better at their work in the absence of meaningful feedback?

 Teacher evaluation should be about much more than dismissal decisions.
-For the vast majority of teachers, evaluations should be about professional improvement.
 After all, how can anyone become better at their work in the absence of meaningful feedback?
 Greatness By Design, a California task force report on how to support outstanding teachers, stresses that educators be evaluated against professional standards and that evaluation be informed by data from a variety of sources, including measures of educator practice and student learning and growth.